Your Role as a Healthcare Consumer

 - What are the costs and how much will I be responsible for?

 - Are all the doctors on the treatment team in my network?
-If not, can an in-network doctor join the team?
+If not, can a network doctor join the team?
 If an out-of-network doctor remains on the team, can the fee be negotiated?

 - Is there an equally effective generic or lower-priced alternative to my prescription drug?